-The Built Environment Research Institute is Ulster University’s principal focus for research activities relating to the sustainable development, management, regulation and conservation of the built environment.
+The Belfast School of Architecture and Built Environment is Ulster University’s principal focus for research activities relating to the sustainable design and development, management, regulation and conservation of the built environment.
 The quality of the research in the Built Environment was recognised as 100% world-leading or internationally excellent in terms of the research environment and research impact in REF2014.
 The main areas of research activity are carried out within distinct research groups, which also collaborate in joint research activities.
 The Recognised Research Groupings within the Unit of Assessment are:

 - Fire Safety Engineering Research and Technology Centre (FireSERT)

 - Centre for Research on Property and Planning (RPP)

 - Studies Allied to Built Environment Research (SABER)

 Postgraduate research opportunities are available within each research group and within the School, in the areas of Architecture, Built Environment, Energy, Civil Engineering, Fire Engineering, Highway Engineering, Hydrogen Safety Engineering, Construction, Property, Real Estate, Planning, Housing and Environmental Health.

 Based on both the Belfast campus and the Jordanstown campus, the Belfast School of Architecture and Built Environment seeks to provide its research students with a lively and stimulating environment for their studies.
 Jordanstown offers extensive experimental laboratory research facilities, established over many years of investment.
 These laboratories are complemented by high end computational facilities, and are available within each of the research centres.
 The fire research building provides a unique series of laboratories for the study of fire safety engineering science.